andre-santos-pt/greyditor/README.md

 }
 ```

-When adding filters with a parameter in the editor, one must specify the range of values for the parameter.
-In this case, the value for *darkening* goes from zero (no effect) to 255 (maximum darkness).
+When adding filters with a parameter in the editor, one must specify the range of values for the argument.
+In this case, the value for *intensity* goes from zero (no effect) to 255 (maximum darkness).
 When running the following configuration, a slider for defining the filter intensity will appear.
 ```java
 Greyditor configuration = new Greyditor("Demo");
 // filter with parameter (slider)